monkey-projects/website/docs/content/cli.md

 Runs a build locally.
 It will load the build script, and execute any jobs according to the configuration.
 For container jobs, [podman](https://podman.io) is used.
-Note that local builds do not count towards your credit consumption, and it will also not register on the main application.
-Artifacts and caches are not downloaded or published.
+Note that local builds do not count towards your credit consumption, and it will also not register on the main application.  **Artifacts and caches are not downloaded or published**.

 This can be useful to run a one-of, or to try something out.
 For actual testing it's better to write [unit tests](tests).